A Randomized Controlled Trial of the Benefit of Royal Canin Anallergenic Veterinary Diet in Dogs with Spontaneous Pruritic Chicken Hypersensitivities.

 - The dog cannot react to corn

-- Negative chicken and corn reactivity must be demonstrated within a month prior to enrollment by a positive and negative challenge
+- Positive chicken and negative corn reactivity must be demonstrated within 6 weeks prior to enrollment by a positive response to chicken and negative response to corn

 - Initial and one recheck visit and examination by a NCSU-CVM Dermatologist